clamytoe/clamytoe.github.io/content/scaling-values.md

 The aim being to predict whether a person that is 50 years old with an income of $80,000, would own a home so that he could be targeted for home insurance.

-kNN's are currently being covered and for this exercise a `k = 1` is to be used.
-Using either a Euclidean or Manhattan distance wouldn't matter because the distances between these values are too great.
+[k-Nearest Neighbor](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)'s are currently being covered and for this exercise a `k = 1` is to be used.
+Using either a [Euclidean](https://en.wikipedia.org/wiki/Euclidean_distance) or [Manhattan](https://en.wiktionary.org/wiki/Manhattan_distance) distance wouldn't matter because the distances between these values are too great.
 In comes rescalling!

 The formula use is: